szabgab/slides/docker/python.md

 * [https://httpbin.org/](https://httpbin.org/)

 {aside}
 This is a simple implementation of a curl-like script in Python.
 Wrapped in a Docker container.
-Firs build the container and then you can run the script.
+First build the container and then you can run the script.
 {/aside}